paralax/ColossalOpera/easy/extravagant_numbers.md

 Easy

+# Tags

+number theory, math, integer sequence

 # Description

-An extravagant number (also known as a wasteful number) is a natural number that has fewer digits than the number of digits in its prime factorization (including exponents).
+An [extravagant number](https://en.wikipedia.org/wiki/Extravagant_number) (also known as a wasteful number) is a natural number that has fewer digits than the number of digits in its prime factorization (including exponents).
 Trivial examples include 6 = 2*3, 8 = 2^3, and 9 = 3^2, all extravagant numbers.

 Your challenge today is to write a program to determine is numbers are extravagant or not.